Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

-# CryoEM_ultrastructures_model_decision
+# CryoEM_ultrastructures_top_model_decision_tree
-Multiple model architectures are generated to segment bacterial ultrastructures.
-Here, we present an Automated Model Decision Tree that can be used to track and identify the top model based on parameters of interest.
+Multiple model architectures are used to segment bacterial ultrastructures in cryoEM images.
+Here, we present an Automated Model Decision Tree that can be used to track and identify the top model used to segment bacterial inner and outer membranes based on parameters of interest.